9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 1/Terms/address resolution protocol (ARP).md

 Hubs, modems, cables, and wiring are all considered part of this layer.
 The **[[address resolution protocol (ARP)]]** is part of the network access layer.
 ARP ***assists IP with directing data packets*** on the same physical network by ***mapping IP addresses to MAC addresses*** on the same physical network.

+As data packets move across the network, they move between network devices such as routers.
+The **[[Address Resolution Protocol (ARP)]]**, is used to ***determine the MAC address*** of the next router or device on the path.
+This ensures that the data gets to the right place.